wallarm/product-documentation/docs/latest/admin-en/configuration-guides/envoy/fine-tuning.md

-process_time_limit_block | Action to take when the request processing time exceeds the limit set via the `process_time_limit` parameter:<ul><li>`off`: the requests are always ignored</li><li>`on`: the requests are always blocked</li><li>`attack`: depends on the attack blocking mode set via the `mode` parameter:<ul><li>`off`: the requests are not processed</li><li>`monitoring`: the requests are ignored</li><li>`block`: the requests are blocked</li></ul></li></ul> | `attack` wallarm_status | Whether to enable the [WAF node statistics service](../../configure-statistics-service.md). | `false` wallarm_status_format | Format of the [WAF node statistics](../../configure-statistics-service.md): `json` or `prometheus`. | `json` acl | One of the parameter groups that is defined in the `acls` section.
-This parameter group sets the IP blocking configuration.<br>If this parameter is omitted from the `conf` section of the WAF node, then it should be present in the `conf` section overridden on the route or virtual host level. | -
+process_time_limit_block | Action to take when the request processing time exceeds the limit set via the `process_time_limit` parameter:<ul><li>`off`: the requests are always ignored</li><li>`on`: the requests are always blocked</li><li>`attack`: depends on the attack blocking mode set via the `mode` parameter:<ul><li>`off`: the requests are not processed</li><li>`monitoring`: the requests are ignored</li><li>`block`: the requests are blocked</li></ul></li></ul> | `attack` wallarm_status | Whether to enable the [WAF node statistics service](../../configure-statistics-service.md). | `false` wallarm_status_format | Format of the [WAF node statistics](../../configure-statistics-service.md): `json` or `prometheus`. | `json`